etiennestuder/teamcity-build-scan-plugin/README.md

 ## Option 1: Conveniently select plugin

 1. Go to the plugin list of your TeamCity installation at `<TeamCityInstanceRootUrl>/admin/admin.html?item=plugins` and browse the plugins repository.

 2. Select, install, and activate the plugin as described [here](https://www.jetbrains.com/help/teamcity/installing-additional-plugins.html#Installing+a+plugin+from+JetBrains+Plugins+repository).

 ## Option 2: Manually upload plugin

 1. Download the plugin `.zip` file from [https://plugins.jetbrains.com/plugin/9326-integration-for-gradle-and-maven-build-scans](https://plugins.jetbrains.com/plugin/9326-integration-for-gradle-and-maven-build-scans).

 2. Go to the plugin list of your TeamCity installation at `<TeamCityInstanceRootUrl>/admin/admin.html?item=plugins` and click on the link _Upload plugin zip_ to install the previously downloaded plugin `.zip` file.

 3. Restart TeamCity.

-4. Trigger your Gradle builds with build scans enabled.

-5. Find the links of the published build scans in the _Overview_ section of each TeamCity build.

-# Configuration
+# Integrations

-## TeamCity build runner requirements
+## Build Scan links surfacing

 ### Gradle builds

 If you use TeamCity's _Gradle_ runner to launch your Gradle builds, there is nothing special to do.

-If you use TeamCity's _Command Line_ runner to launch your Gradle builds, you can opt in to enable build scan detection using the `buildScanPlugin.command-line-build-step.enabled` configuration parameter.
+If you use TeamCity's _Command Line_ runner to launch your Gradle builds, you can opt in to enable build scan detection using the `buildScanPlugin.command-line-build-step.enabled` configuration parameter, as explained below.

 If the first two mechanisms will not work for your Gradle build configurations, you can still get integration with build scans, but it requires your build logs being parsed for build scan links.
 In case of huge build logs, this can put a significant toll on the performance of your TeamCity instance.
 You can enable the parsing of the build logs using the `buildScanPlugin.log-parsing.enabled` configuration parameter.